-Miyama Yusan Bento (part of the Miyama collection) is the master piece of Mr. Asehira's work, one of our favorite Japanese craftsmen: Words do not suffice to fully describe the outstanding nature of this true handicraft from Japan.
-Clearly, one of our finest item and bento box of all time (yes, its that good! ^^).
+The Miyama Yusan Bento 113, part of our Miyama Collection, is the masterpiece of one of our favorite Japanese craftsmen, Mr. Asehira.
+Words do not suffice to adequately express the outstanding nature of this true handicraft treasure from Japan.
+Clearly, one of our the finest bento boxes we have ever had the pleasure of carrying (yes, its that good!).

-After seeing a piece about Bento&co on TV in Japan, furniture maker Miyama in the north of Kyoto Prefecture, decided to have his hand at manufacturing bento boxes.
-After several attempts to perfect his boxes, a satisfied Mr. Ashehira presented his best boxes to us - and Wow, they are truly great!
+After seeing a piece about Bento&co on TV in Japan, a furniture maker from Miyama (a small town in the north of Kyoto Prefecture), decided to have his hand at manufacturing bento boxes.
+After several attempts to perfect his boxes, a satisfied Mr. Asehira presented his best boxes to us - and we were floored by the result!

-The story itself is interesting, but the real stars are the boxes, they are exquisite!
-And so, here are the boxes Mr. Asehira made, available on our site and no where else!
+While the origin of this box is certainly interesting, the real star of the story is the bento box itself- they are exquisite!
+And so, we proudly present the boxes Mr. Asehira made, available at Bento&co and no where else!

 These boxes are unique and like no other wooden bento boxes.
-The wood these boxes are produced with is very rare and usually used in traditional Japanese furniture alas these boxes are providing you a unique opportunity to own a masterpiece.
+The tochi (chestnut) wood these boxes are produced with is very rare and usually used exclusively in traditional Japanese furniture.
+Alas, these boxes provide a unique opportunity to own a masterpiece.

 What makes it a truly fascinating item:

 The Yusan box tradition (遊山) originally comes from Tokushima, a city located on the east coast of Shikoku island.
 Back in the Edo period, the use of these 3-tier bento boxes was strongly related to Hina Matsuri (Doll's or Girl's day, a very popular celebration in Japan).
-Mister Asehira drew his inspiration from this almost-lost folklore to create his Miyama box: featuring 3-compartments with sliding sides, made from rare tochi (chestnut) wood.
+Mister Asehira drew his inspiration from this nearly-forgotten folklore to create his Miyama Yusan Bento 113: featuring three sliding compartments made from rare tochi (chestnut) wood.

 Japan lovers, you can be assured this refined item will make a perfect gift for your relatives.